Accepted Manuscript Types

 Reports of Randomized Controlled Trials (RCTs) must clearly state the method of randomization.
 The title and abstract must specify that the manuscript is a report of randomized controlled trials.
 Authors reporting RCTs manuscript are advised to provide the CONSORT checklist as a supplemental file (download a copy of the CONSORT checklist).

-The authors’ names listed in a manuscript indicate that each author have participated sufficiently in the work to take public responsibility for the content.
+The authors’ names listed in a manuscript indicate that each author has participated sufficiently in the work to take public responsibility for the content.
 Authorship should be established based on the following criteria and responsibilities:

 Substantial contributions to conception and design, or analysis and interpretation of research.